 Sidebar

-• Be financed directly or indirectly by the U.S. government, the government of their home country, an international organization of which the United States is a member by treaty or statute or supported substantially by funding from any source other than personal or family funds;
+• Be financed, directly or indirectly, by the host institution, the U.S. government, the government of their home country, or an international organization of which the United States is a member by treaty or statute or receive substantial funding from a source other than personal or family funds.

-• Pursue a non-degree program must be enrolled full-time in a prescribed course of study.
-The maximum duration of a non-degree program is 24 months inclusive of academic training.
+• Students pursuing a non‑degree program must be enrolled full time in a prescribed course of study.
+The maximum duration of the program is 24 months, inclusive of any academic training.

 Benefits